Frequently Asked Questions

 there is no place in McKinney that we can take a group of 10-15 people to shoot a qualification

 course of fire.
-We operate a private range a few miles NE of McKinney, with an air-conditioned classroom.
+We operate a private range a few miles E of McKinney, with an air-conditioned classroom.
 Drop-ins

-are discouraged, so the location is sent to you after registration.
+are discouraged, so the address is sent to you after registration.
 Feel free to write for

 What is the difference between CHL and LTC?